ne0mesys/Masker/README.md

 ***This script has been created by ne0mesys and serves as a penetration tester software that allows users to mask URLs behind fake domains.
 I hope you guys enjoy it ;)***

 ## Welcome
 This software allows pentesters to mask all type of URLs behind fake domains and fake tags.
 It is NOT a phishing generator, it is just a simple software that allows users to mask URLs.
+This software has as maximum 126 code lines as it is a very simple software that is able to server as an automation tool.
 This software can be used in two ways:

 * **masker.py** (Graphical User Interface)
 * **masker.sh** (terminal)